albertalvin8080/Python-LearningPath/README.md

 # Description
-Simple repository for lerning more about Python.
+Simple repository for learning more about Python.